DPBandA/labelprint/docs/Development.md

 - Do not calculate star rating by default.
 - Hide label view content when exporting to avoid flicker of label content.
 - By the way, please ensure that all the fields in the top of the label (i.e. manufacturer, capacity, country of origin, etc.) have the colons beside them.
 When I looked back on the recent sample sent I realized that this was not uniformed throughout.
+* Some of the labels don't have colons.
+Make the colons align vertically?

 # Deployment
 - It seems the properties file cannot befound when the file path has space.
 Fix.